BrightChamps Logo

 What are Real Numbers?

 The set of rational numbers Q and the set of irrational numbers Q’ together make up the set of real numbers.
-It is denoted as R. Subsets of whole numbers, natural numbers, integers, and rational and irrational numbers are all considered real numbers.
+It is denoted as R. Whole numbers, natural numbers, integers, rational, and irrational numbers are all real numbers.
 Therefore,

 Professor Greenline from BrightChamps